 COVID-19/ CORONA VIRUS IN THE NETHERLANDS

-If you are not allowed to travel to The Netherlands yet, I hope my The Netherlands travel blog will inspire you for your future trips to The Netherlands.
+I hope my The Netherlands travel blog will inspire you for your trips to The Netherlands.
 Discover beautiful towns and cities in The Netherlands and dream away.
 Stay safe and follow the rules of wherever you might be.
-And hopefully you’re able to travel to The Netherlands again soon.
+Hopefully you’re able to travel to The Netherlands soon.

 Need help with planning a trip to The Netherlands, or want a custom itinerary?

 Whether you’re thinking of visiting The Netherlands for four days, a few weeks, or even longer, I will create a perfect custom The Netherlands itinerary for you.
 This way you won’t just discover The Netherlands beyond the crowds, but it will be created with your interests and budget in mind.
-Get more information about using my The Netherlands & Holland travel planning services here, or click the two photos below!
+Get more information about using my The Netherlands travel planning services here, or click a photo below!

 Most Read Articles of Visiting The Dutch Countryside